Repin this post for later!

 I should note even though this would be on-plan, it is pretty rich and would probably be considered a “heavy S,” and therefore probably best after a fuel pull meal or even on its own with a nice glass of FP chocolate milk.
 With the protein powder in this recipe, plus the peanut butter, there’s about 8g protein in 1/16 of the pie.
 It’s rich.
 You probably won’t want more than that.
 If you want an even smaller piece, a 1 cup serving of chocolate milk will add 5g protein.
 And we all know protein is essential whatever the fuel type!

-The peanut butter filling has been adapted from this amazing peanut butter bar recipe from Low Carb Yum.
-Sometimes I just make those and coat with 1/2 recipe of skinny chocolate.
+The peanut butter filling also makes a great replacement for peanut butter cups.
+Sometimes I just make those and coat with 1/2 recipe of skinny chocolate and keep them in the freezer.

 Ingredients you will need: